AlphaFold Distillation for Protein Design: AlphaFold Distill

-Finally, using Release 4 (July 2022), containing over 214M predicted structures, we plotted its distribution density of pLDDT values and observed similar high skewness towards upper range.
-To fix this, we rebalanced the data by filtering out samples with upper-range mean-pLDDT values (also called pLDDT chain).
-The resulting dataset contains 60M sequences, for which we additionally created 10M and 1M versions, see Fig.~\ref{fig:tm_density} for their density.
+Using Release 4 (July 2022) with over 214M predicted structures, we observed a similar high skewness in pLDDT values.
+To mitigate this, we filtered out samples with upper-range mean-pLDDT values, resulting in a 60M sequences dataset, with additional 10M and 1M versions created.
+Their density is shown in Fig.~\ref{fig:tm_density}.

+In summary, AFDistill is trained to predict both the actual structural measures (TM, LDDT, computed using true and AlphaFold's predicted structures) as well as AlphaFold's estimated scores (pTM and pLDDT).
+In either case the estimated structural consistency (SC) score is well correlated with its target (refer to Fig.\ref{fig:times}) and can be used as an indicators of protein sequence quality or validity.